UPennEoR/ml_rfi/README.md

 A Deep Fully Convolutional Neural Net implementation in Tensorflow as applied to RFI flagging in waterfall visibilities.

 # Dependencies:
+Dependent software versions specified here work with the current iteration of ml_rfi, older or newer versions of these software packages may work but cannot be guaranteed.

 `numpy 1.14`

 `scipy 1.0`